The bible is God’s word for our whole lives. Personal prophecy is God’s word for now.

 What is the relationship between personal prophecy and the bible?

-This goes against the grain of how we usually view prophecy.
+This goes against the grain of how we usually view prophecy and personal prophetic words.
 Typically, our perception of prophecy is that it’s exclusively about the future.

 A specific prophecy may well have its focus in the future, but it always has an application for the present.
 This is prophecy for today, what I like to call, “the ‘now’ word of the Lord”.